pratham-darooka/fin-rag/knowledge/microsoft_10k_june_2023.md

 # UNITED STATES SECURITIES AND EXCHANGE COMMISSIONWashington, D.C.
 20549

-# FORM 10-K
+FORM 10-K

-☒ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Fiscal Year Ended June 30, 2023
+☒ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Fiscal Year Ended June 30, 2023 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Period From to Commission File Number 001-37845
-OR
-☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Period From to
-Commission File Number 001-37845

-MICROSOFT CORPORATION
-WASHINGTON 91-1144442
-(STATE OF INCORPORATION) (I.R.S.
-ID)
-ONE MICROSOFT WAY, REDMOND, WASHINGTON 98052-6399 (425) 882-8080
+MICROSOFT CORPORATION WASHINGTON 91-1144442 (STATE OF INCORPORATION) (I.R.S.
+ID) ONE MICROSOFT WAY, REDMOND, WASHINGTON 98052-6399 (425) 882-8080 www.microsoft.com/investor
-www.microsoft.com/investor

-# Securities registered pursuant to Section 12(b) of the Act:

 |Title of each class|Trading Symbol|Name of exchange on which registered|
 |---|---|---|